siliconeisnot/gfreqtrade/docs/freqai-configuration.md

 * ``presets`` – AutoGluon preset string or list controlling model quality.
 * ``hyperparameters`` – dictionary defining the model search space.
 * ``eval_metric`` – metric used to select the best models.
+* ``num_gpus`` – number of GPUs to use.
+If not provided, FreqAI will automatically enable one GPU when CUDA is available.

 Example::